 The forehead is linked to your gut.
 So, if you’ve had a few decadent nights of booze and fast food then you’re more than likely to see a few whiteheads popping up on your forehead.
 These type of spots could also be found in the hairline, as gut inflammation can increase oil production in the hair follicles – leading to a buildup of bacteria and eventually, the dreaded blemish.

-If you’ve had a weekend of indulgence then we would suggest drinking plenty of water and if an active social calendar is a regular thing for you, then you may want to consider taking the RMS Within Prebiotic + Probiotic Dietary Supplement tablets.
+If you’ve had a weekend of indulgence then we would suggest drinking plenty of water and if an active social calendar is a regular thing for you, then you may want to consider taking supplements that support your gut health.

 Similarly to the forehead, the cheeks are highly impacted by diets high in sugar.
 The saying ‘you are what you eat’ isn’t around for nothing.
 If you’re seeing regular breakouts on your cheeks then you may want to consider swapping artificial sugars for natural in the likes of fruit such as strawberries and raspberries (the berry group in general is pretty great for our body whilst providing that sweet fix).

 The chin is directly linked to our hormones and means there’s really not too much we can do in order to prevent these monthly occurrences.
 If you have a regular cycle and know around about when your period is coming, then focus on your skincare regime for the few days before (you can read more about period skincare here).
 Whilst our hormones can make us reach for fatty comfort foods, try to focus on getting your five a day and avoiding salty food during this time of the month.

 Try to keep the area as clean and oil free as you can, which means no touching!
-And finally, use a face wash or treatment that contains to salicylic acid to try and dry out the blemishes.
-We love the Alpha-H Clear Skin Daily Face and Body Wash and the Mario Badescu Drying Lotion.
+Use a face wash or treatment that contains to salicylic acid to reduce the blemishes.